PeakURL/CLI/README.md

 Use `peakurl` to create short links, inspect existing links, and manage your PeakURL account from the terminal.

-Learn more in the full CLI docs: <https://go.peakurl.org/7a0e0b>
+Learn more in the full CLI docs [here.](https://go.peakurl.org/7a0e0b)

 ## Install